zzzprojects/docs/linqtosql-plus.net/pages/documentations/options-summary/logging.md

 ---

 ## UseLogDump
-Gets or sets if all `log` related to database event should be stored in a `LogDump` properties.
+Gets or sets if all `log` events related to database events should be stored in a `LogDump` property.

 ```csharp